 If you’re looking for the best panoramic views of Edinburgh, then Arthur’s Seat should definitely be on your list.
 Rising like a giant to the east of Edinburgh’s city centre, Arthur’s Seat is the largest peak of the Arthur’s Seat Volcano site, which includes Calton Hill and the Castle Hill which Edinburgh Castle sits on.

 Formed by a now extinct volcano which erupted 335-341 million years ago, Arthur’s Seat takes up most of Holyrood Park near the Palace of Holyroodhouse.
-Its peak reaches 251 metres (822 ft) and, although smaller than Ben Nevis’ 1,345m (4,413 ft) in the Scottish Highlands, it can be seen from almost anywhere in Edinburgh which, in return, rewards you with captivating views of the Scottish capital.
+Its peak reaches 251 metres (822 ft) and, although smaller than Ben Nevis’ 1,345m (4,413 ft) in the Scottish Highlands, it can be seen from almost anywhere in Edinburgh.
+This, in return, rewards you with captivating views of the Scottish capital.

 Walking Arthur’s Seat is about a 2 hour round hike.
-Getting there is quite easy – for a warm-up take a nice walk from Edinburgh Castle, down the Royal Mile to Holyrood Palace and across to the start of the Arthur’s Seat trail.
+Getting there is quite easy.
+For a warm-up take a nice walk from Edinburgh Castle, down the Royal Mile to Holyrood Palace and across to the start of the Arthur’s Seat trail.
 There’s also some parking at the bottom of the hill if needed!
-The hike isn’t too strenuous and isn’t too difficult but remember to wear comfortable clothing and shoes.
-However, it can get especially windy towards the peak (as we found out), so make sure you have enough strength by bringing water and something to eat along the way.
+The hike isn’t too strenuous and isn’t too difficult.
+However, remember to wear comfortable clothing and shoes.
+It can also get especially windy towards the peak (as we found out), so make sure you have enough strength by bringing water and something to eat along the way.

 As you start ascending the green hill, you’ll walk past the ruins of St Anthony’s Chapel.
 This 15th century chapel was originally rectangular with a tower but now only a corner remains.
 Despite its strategic location on Arthur’s Seat, very little is known about it, but it’s thought to be associated with Holyrood Abbey.